Uniform Sobolev estimates for Schr\"odinger operators with scaling-critical potentials and applications: Introduction and main results

 which follows from uniform Sobolev estimates for $P_{\mathrm{ac}}(H)R(z)$ (which are also proved as a corollary of Theorem \ref{theorem_KRS_1} in the end of Section \ref{section_uniform_Sobolev}) and H\"older's inequality.
 A rigorous justification of the above Duhamel's formulas in the sense of forms are also given in Section \ref{section_Strichartz}.

 Proofs of the spectral multiplier theorem and its applications are given in Section \ref{section_multiplier}.
-The proof of Theorem \ref{theorem_multiplier_1} employs an abstract method by \cite{COSY} which allows us to deduce Theorem \ref{theorem_multiplier_1} from the so-called Davies-Gaffney estimate for the Schr\"odinger semigroup $e^{-tH}$ and a $L^p$-$L^{p'}$ estimate for the density of the spectral measure $E'_H(\lambda)$ of the form
+The proof of Theorem \ref{theorem_multiplier_1} employs an abstract method by \cite{COSY} which allows us to deduce Theorem \ref{theorem_multiplier_1} from the restriction estimates \eqref{theorem_spectral_measure_1_1} and the so-called Davies-Gaffney estimate for the Schr\"odinger semigroup $e^{-tH}$.
+In the proof of the Davies-Gaffney estimate, we use the condition that $H$ is non-negative.